FabyoSilveira/sockets/README.md

-# UFMG Redes de software TP
+# Project - UFMG Redes de software TP

-# Project
 Building a client/server architecture in C language, using only sockets POSIX standard interfaces.